Introducing Generation Healthcare - giving parents peace of mind with a range of child-only health insurance plans. Learn more.

 Maximise your intake of unsaturated fats

 Why?
-Unsaturated fats tends to raise the level of HDL ('good') cholesterol in the blood.
+Unsaturated fats tend to raise the level of HDL ('good') cholesterol in the blood.
 HDL cholesterol brings cholesterol to your liver, which sends it out of your body.
 So you want as much HDL as possible.
 Examples are avocados, nuts, seeds, flaxseed, sunflower, rapeseed and olive oil.

 And the 3 things to avoid: